0xideas/sequifier/documentation/configs/train.md

 selection must use their canonical YAML locations.

 ## Artifacts

+ONNX is exported by default; PT inference bundles are opt-in.
+ONNX favors a portable deployment runtime, while PT embeds its execution contract and retains PyTorch behavior.
+See the [inference trade-offs](./infer.md#onnx-or-pt).

 Single-dataset filenames use `<model>`, while multi-dataset logs, metrics, and ONNX files use `<model>-<dataset>`.
 Part names are metric-row fields, not